vikpe/twitch-chatbot/README.md

 	myBot.AddCommand("sub_only", func(cmd chatbot.Command, msg twitch.PrivateMessage) {
 		if !chatbot.IsSubscriber(msg.User) {
-			myBot.Reply(msg, "sub_only is only allowed by subscriber.") return
+			myBot.Reply(msg, "sub_only is only allowed by subscribers.") return
 		}